Rent safe and private dog parks hosted by locals

 • Holding a stay while you go hide somewhere in your house (or behind a bush at the local park) then being released to come find you, where you reward them with lots of praise

 Remember to go at your pup’s pace and stop the session if they start to seem overwhelmed or frustrated.
-Impulse control takes a lot of effort, especially when it involves your dog’s favorite things like treats and toys!
-It’s a good way to work their brain and tire them out, but you shouldn’t overdo it.
+Impulse control takes a lot of effort — especially when it involves your dog’s favorite things like treats and toys!
+It’s a good way to work their brain and tire them out, but be careful not to overdo it.

 Nose work games